Henri Beau: Art education

 In 1881, he studied under Abbé Joseph Chabert who taught academic art at the Institut National des Beaux-Arts, Sciences, Arts et Métiers et Industrie (1871–1887), an establishment founded by Chabert and benefactors such as industrialist Jean-Baptiste Prat.
 Marie Chantal Leblanc, then a graduate student under art historian and professor Laurier Lacroix at the Université du Québec à Montréal (UQAM), notes in her mémoire that under Chabert, Beau most likely encountered and interacted with Joseph-Charles Franchère, Ludger Larose and Charles Gill at some point, as all are listed as students in the Nordheimer classroom between 1885 and 1888.
 In 1884, he travelled to the United States, where he coloured woodcuts in San Francisco.
 He then travelled to Paris to continue his education at studios there.
-He began presenting his own work at exhibitions in Paris in the 1890s.
+He began presenting his work at exhibitions in Paris in the 1890s.

 Beau's presence in Paris is mentioned in the 21 June 1888 edition of the journal Paris-Canada, founded in the year 1884 to promote Franco-Canadian relations.
 He studied under William-Adolphe Bouguereau at l'Académie Julian and Jean-Léon Gérôme at École des Beaux-Arts in Paris known today as l'École nationale supérieure des Beaux-Arts.
 Gérôme encouraged his pupils to be independent and used his influence to help them gain admittance to the Salon in Paris.
 Unlike many of his Canadian peers who pursued an art education in Paris, Beau's family was not wealthy so he used his talents as a painter to earn a living.
 He is known to have copied eleven paintings from the Louvre in 1896 and 1900.
-According to a letter by Beau's wife (held in the archives of the MBNAQ) to Paul Rainville, then curator of the Musée de la Province du Québec (MBNAQ), Beau also attended l'Académie Colarossi.
-It is also mentioned that he studied under Léon Bonnat and Pierre Puvis de Chavannes who advised Beau to pursue landscape painting.
+According to a letter by Beau's wife (held in the archives of the MBNAQ) to Paul Rainville, then curator of the Musée de la Province de Québec (MBNAQ), Beau also attended l'Académie Colarossi.
+It is also mentioned that he studied with Léon Bonnat and Pierre Puvis de Chavannes who advised Beau to pursue landscape painting.